 Ensure you have the relevant skills and a solid understanding of what is required for the sector you’re entering.
 Finding yourself out of your depth will hurt you as much as your client.

-For an overview of the different levels of editing, see my potted guide.
+For an overview of the different levels of editing, see my free webinar.
 For information on indexing, read the guidance from the Society of Indexers.
 For advice on editorial training, contact your national or regional editing society – a list of the primary worldwide societies is available here.

 A note from Louise: I’m very pleased to welcome my colleague Kate Haigh to the Parlour.
 Kate is an editor and proofreader based in the UK who works extensively with non-publisher clients.
 Kate’s agreed to talk to me about one particular segment of her portfolio, the business client.